top of page

 • Any bulb with the Hg (mercury) symbol should not be disposed of in the trash.

-1. Estimate how many bulbs you generate from your building site(s) based on the estimated square footage of your building
+1. Estimate how many bulbs you generate based on the estimated square footage of your building

 • The industry average for bulbs per square feet is one bulb per every three square feet and the projected life of the standard fluorescent bulb is twenty thousand burn hours or just over two years--Source: OSRAM Sylvania